Writer of speculative fiction that's often queer, sometimes political, and always full of wonder.

 About me

 I'm non-binary, asexual, neurodivergent, and anti-fascist.
-I'm also a white settler living (until very recently) on Gayogo̱hó:nǫˀ (Cayuga) land.
+I'm also a white settler in the U.S. and have lived most of my life on Gayogo̱hó:nǫˀ (Cayuga) and Umonhon (Omaha) & Otoe-Missouria land.
 I say so because these things influence my writing.
 I believe in the value of representation for the disempowered, and I believe in the power of fiction to move people and ultimately move societies.
 So I tend to write stories with a lot of queer, PoC, neurodiverse characters, exploring themes of identity and family, survival and recovery, resistance, justice, and self-determination.
-And I like to wrap it all together with magic and majesty, physics and futures, with that speculative sense of wonder and vastness that reminds you we're all part of something bigger than ourselves.
+And I like to wrap it all together with magic and majesty, physics and futures, with that speculative sense of wonder and vastness that reminds us we're all part of something bigger than ourselves.

-I recently earned a PhD in linguistics and I'm currently doing copy editing for an educational non-profit.
-When I'm not writing queer fantasy and sci-fi, I also like to make art and conlangs (constructed languages), read books, ride bikes, and teach myself web development.
+After earning a PhD in linguistics, I took up copy editing for an educational non-profit, and I recently joined that non-profit's research team.
+When I'm not writing queer fantasy and sci-fi or occasionally venturing into other genres, I also like to make art and conlangs (constructed languages), read books, ride bikes, sing in a queer chorus, and teach myself web development.
 (Like the site?
 Why thanks, I made it myself!)

 Find me around